-ERAS can benefit the patient as it encourages them to be more involved in their own treatment, promotes shorter recovery times and earlier discharge from hospital 1, 2, 3
+ERAS can benefit the patient as it encourages them to be more involved in their own treatment, promotes shorter recovery times and earlier discharge from hospital 1, 2, 3.
+It also benefits the hospital by aiding decreased hospital stays 1, 2, 3, 4, hospital acquired infections5 and waiting times2.

 Pre-operative carbohydrate loading